WA6YDQ/dbasic/Readme.txt

 This is the readme for dbasic - an implimentation of Dartmouth BASIC.

-As of Jun 2 2022 this is incomplete and I'm using github as my off-site backup.
+As of Jun 5 2022 this is fully functional but incomplete.
+There are still some functions and keywords I'll be adding.
+(I'm using github as my off-site backup).

 To build, type 'make'